• Protecting Nature. Inspiring Change.

 This garden has previously been on show with the Rotary Anns but has since been significantly added to with large new gardens and a wetland.
 It offers a blend of intimate gardening (the original garden) and an extensive corporate garden (the new garden).

-This is a very large garden but it easy garden to walk around and very suitable for perople with walking difficulties.
-We have numerous activities at this garden so allow time to see the garden itself as well as all the extra activities.
+We have numerous activities at this garden so allow plenty of time to see the garden itself as well as all the extra activities.

 The property includes a historical Crowhurst Manor – Crowhurst was built by the Hulett sugar barons at the turn of the 20th century.
 It was later bought by Sir William and Lady Firth and named after their Elizabethan homestead in Surrey, England.
 There will be some limited access to the Manor house.
 Enquire at reception for access.